valera-asyao/Tomatize/README.en.md

 - When creating this project, we were inspired by services like **Habitica**, **Pou**, and **TikTok** (regarding gamification and visual style).
 - Each habit has its own progress; maintaining the pet is only possible by following your chosen habits.

-## Знакомьтесь, наш маскот - Помидорик!
+## Meet our mascot - Little Tomato!

 ![image](images/logo.png)